PracticalVR/KEYSDK-WH/README.md

 ## Setup Guide

 1. Register at https://developer.practicalvr.com
-2. Join discord.practicalvr.com for approval.
+2. Create an application in the portal and copy your API Key.
-3. Create an application in the portal and copy your API Key.
+3. *Important* - before importing, in player settings, set the "Scripting Runtime Version" to 4.6 and the "Scripting Backend" to .NET.
-4. *Important* - before importing, in player settings, set the "Scripting Runtime Version" to 4.6 and the "Scripting Backend" to .NET.
+4. Import KEYSDK and StreamingAssets folders.
-5. Import KEYSDK and StreamingAssets folders.
+5. Place the "PracticalManager" and optional "PracticalCamera" prefabs into scene.
-6. Place the "PracticalManager" and optional "PracticalCamera" prefabs into scene.
+6. Insert API Key into Practical Manager.
-7. Insert API Key into Practical Manager.
+7. Hit play and start developing!
-8. Hit play and start developing!
+8. Add in the spatial placement tool and start defining where you want things placed.
+See the Spatial Placement Tool section below for more details.

 *Bonus -- give us some feedback!*